mefernandez/spring-backbone-collection-databinding/README.md

 ## Introduction

 While developing a web application with Spring boot as the main framework, I came across the need to add, remove and modify a list of elements in a web page and submit these changes to the server.
-Although it's a common task for a web framework, I found it to be non-trivial, and documentation is scarse.
-So, I set out to write a case study to help me organize what I've leanrt and maybe help others.
+Although it's a common task for a web framework, I found it to be non-trivial.
+So, I set out to write a case study to help me organize what I've learnt and maybe help others.

+The application resulting from this case study is [running live thanks to Heroku](http://obscure-reef-8002.herokuapp.com/).

 ## The case